Krull (film): Plot

 Another changeling is instructed by the Beast to seduce Colwyn.
 This is meant to convince Lyssa that Colwyn does not love her.
 However, he rejects the changeling's advances, and Lyssa – witnessing this through a vision provided by the Beast — affirms that love triumphs over might.
 The Beast, though, forces her to consider marrying him so that he will halt the Slayers' attacks.

 Ynyr leaves the group to seek the Widow of the Web, an enchantress who loved Ynyr long ago and was exiled to the lair of the Crystal Spider for murdering their only child.
 The Widow reveals where the Black Fortress will be at sunrise.
 She also gives Ynyr the sand of an enchanted hourglass to keep the Crystal Spider at bay and the injured Ynyr alive.
 As the Crystal Spider attacks the Widow, Ynyr returns to the group to reveal the location of the Black Fortress.
 As he speaks, he loses the last of the sand and dies.

 The group captures and rides magical Fire Mares to reach the Black Fortress.
 The Slayers at the Fortress kill Rhun, while Rell sacrifices himself to hold open the crushing spaceship doors long enough to allow the others to enter.
 Quain, Nennog, and Kegan are killed as they make their way through the fortress.
 Ergo transforms into a tiger to save Titch from a Slayers' attack.
 Colwyn, Torquil, Bardolph, and Oswyn are trapped inside a large dome.
 The latter three fall through an opening and are trapped between walls studded with huge spikes, which kill Bardolph.

 Colwyn breaches the dome and finds Lyssa.
 He attacks the Beast with the Glaive, which becomes embedded in the Beast's body.
 With nothing to defend themselves, Lyssa and Colwyn quickly finish their wedding ritual.
 This gives them the power to manipulate fire, with which Colwyn slays the Beast.
 The Beast's death frees Torquil and Oswyn, and they rejoin Colwyn, Lyssa, Ergo and Titch.
 The survivors make their way out of the crumbling fortress, which is pulled into space.

-As the heroes return home, the narrator repeats the prophecy that the son of the queen and king shall rule the galaxy.
+As the heroes return home, Ynyr repeats the prophecy that the son of the queen and king shall rule the galaxy.

-Cast

-Krull includes early screen performances of Liam Neeson (left) and Robbie Coltrane (right), both playing bandits in the film.